-Exclusive: Telecom Italia CEO set to step down by July 27 - sources
+Exclusive: Telecom Italia CEO Cattaneo set to step down

 The award could be paid in its entirety in case of early departure, according to a company remuneration report.

-After his predecessor Marco Patuano, Cattaneo is set to become the second CEO to leave since Vivendi tightened its grip on TIM.
+After his predecessor Marco Patuano, Cattaneo is the second CEO to quit since Vivendi tightened its grip on TIM.

 One source said Cattaneo was viewed by the French group as too “independent”; another said there were divergences over Vivendi’s decision to sell TIM’s stake in broadcasting services group Persidera to win European Union approval for the French group’s plan to gain de facto control of TIM.